 After the war the County Council purchased the remaining plots to extend the existing playing field of Beaumont School.
 This left a small piece of land acquired by the brewing business of Whitbread.
 The company received a public house licence in 1948 to serve the Oaklands district.
 It chose the unique name among English pubs: the Bunch of Cherries, after the cherry orchard which was behind the plot and lined Winches Farm Drive.

 Unfortunately building licences were not available in 1948, which prompted Whitbread to purchase a pair of timber building site huts, which were remodelled into two inter-connected bars, but a proper cellar had been excavated first.

 The current building was erected behind the temporary pub in 1963.
 The huts were removed for further use as local scout headquarters huts.

 When Whitbread sold the pub to Greene King, the name was surrendered with it.
 Thus the name now on the frontage is the Speckled Hen, after one of GK's well-known brands.

 Twelve shops were constructed in the main parade, followed by twelve homes; and on the eastern corner with Wynchlands Crescent, a further shop always known as Oaklands Stores.

-There has always been a wide range of retail offerings, which changed little, except for their owners, during the first fifty years.
+There has always been a wide range of retail offerings, a range which changed little for the first fifty years, except for their owners.
 From west to east was an electrician (not part of the continuous parade and now replaced by Glenbower Court), butcher, fruiterer, cafe (converted early into a footwear shop), fish, confectioner, hairdresser, tailor and wool merchant, dresses, wines, upholstery, electric appliances.

 © 2018 St Albans' Own East End Mike Neighbour